 - Gingerbread House: This cookie dough is not sturdy enough for gingerbread houses.
 Here is my gingerbread house recipe.

-- Special Tools: Cookie cutters, rolling pin, large baking sheets (these are what I use for baking, baking mats
+- Special Tools: Cookie cutters, rolling pin, large baking sheets, baking mats

 Keywords: gingerbread cookies, gingerbread men